artiomlamadrid/magic-beans/README.md

 ## Disclaimer

-Magic Beans is an educational project and should not be used as the sole basis for investment decisions.
-The analysis provided is for educational and research purposes only.
-Always consult with qualified financial professionals before making investment choices.
+Magic Beans is a demonstration platform showcasing advanced financial modeling capabilities.
+While built with production-quality code and methodologies, it should be used in conjunction with professional financial advice for actual investment decisions.
+The analysis provided demonstrates technical proficiency in financial modeling and web application development.

 ## Acknowledgments

-- CS50 course staff for excellent educational resources
+- Yahoo Finance for providing comprehensive financial data API
-- Yahoo Finance for providing free financial data API
+- Flask and Python communities for excellent documentation and frameworks
-- Flask and Python communities for excellent documentation
+- Bootstrap team for responsive design components
-- Bootstrap team for responsive design framework
+- Open source financial modeling libraries and methodologies

 ## Support

-For questions about this CS50 project, please refer to the comprehensive documentation in the `/about` page of the application or review the inline code comments.
+For questions about implementation details, customization, or potential collaboration opportunities, please reach out through GitHub or review the comprehensive inline documentation throughout the codebase.

 ---